songyang0603/songyang0603.github.io/_publications/2023-04-27-ARA-Net An Attention-Aware Retinal Atrophy Segmentation Network Coping With Fundus Images.md

 ---
-title: "ARA-Net: An Attention-Aware Retinal Atrophy Segmentation Network Coping With Fundus Images"
+title: "ARA-Net: An Attention-Aware Retinal Atrophy Segmentation Network Coping With Fundus Images (JCR-Q2, Third author)"
 collection: publications
 permalink: /publication/2023-04-27-ARA-Net An Attention-Aware Retinal Atrophy Segmentation Network Coping With Fundus Image
 excerpt: 'In this paper, An attention-aware retinal atrophy segmentation network (ARA-Net) is proposed to segment retinal atrophy areas from the 2D fundus image.'